nishat-anjum/nanjum/_projects/3_project.md

 category: work
 ---

-A highly distributed, concurrent and fault-tolerant migration project which successfully migrated 120M voter demographic and biometric data from legacy systems to Elasticsearch, Apache KUDU, Redis, Minio, Oracle, and Postgresql databases within 52 hours.
+A highly concurrent and fault-tolerant migration project successfully migrated 120 million voter demographic and biometric data from legacy systems to Elasticsearch, Apache KUDU, Redis, Minio, Oracle, and Postgresql databases within 42 hours.
+The project ran successfully in a highly distributed environment which made it fast enough.

     ---
-    technology_stack: Spring‑Scheduling, JDBC, Apache Kafka, Redis
+    technology_stack: Spring‑Scheduling, JDBC, Apache Kafka, Redis Reliable Queue.
     ---

 <h4 class="post-title">My Notable Contributions:</h4>
 <div class="row">
  <ul>
-<li>Core Architect and Developer of the entire project.</li>
+<li>I am the designer and Developer of the entire project.</li>
+<li>Basically, I have developed a framework for data migration that could be used for our multiple projects.
+This framework can handle only structured data.</li>
 <li>Applied <b>Reliable Concurrent Queue Pattern</b> to ensure high concurrency for enqueue and dequeue operations that delivered high throughput and low latency.</li>
 </ul>
 </div>